Srijani96/Representative-days-using-community-detection/README.md

 ## Key Features

 - Implementation of community detection techniques for time series data.
-- Implementation of K-Means clustering techniques for time series data.
+- Implementation of K-Means clustering techniques followed by centroid calculation for time series data.
 - Methods for identifying representative days in year-long meteo data for solar PV performance analysis.

 ## Citation